Let to Buy Mortgages

 Finally, by keeping your existing property you will incur additional Stamp Duty charges on your onward purchase.
 Depending on your new property purchase price, this could be several thousands of pounds in extra tax.

-Let to Buy mortgage interest rates
+Let to buy mortgage interest rates

-Let to Buy mortgage rates are usually similar to standard Buy-to-Let or residential mortgage rates.
-There are some lenders that will not entertain the idea of a Let to Buy mortgage, however, there are plenty of lenders that will.
+Let to buy mortgage rates are usually similar to standard Buy-to-Let or residential mortgage rates.
+There are some lenders that will not entertain the idea of a let to buy mortgage, however, there are plenty of lenders that will.

 Given this availability of lenders, it’s important to get the best advice to secure the most competitive mortgage rates.
 Finding rates isn’t the difficult part, but meeting all the criteria for your personal circumstances can be.

-Let to Buy mortgage lenders have been around for quite some time now.
+Let to buy mortgage lenders have been around for quite some time now.
 As time goes on, more and more lenders enter this niche part of the market.
 The availability of lenders is not a huge issue, but, trying to make sure all the figures, calculations and specific criteria match your individual circumstance can be challenging.

-Some of the most common Let to Buy lenders we deal with are:
+Some of the most common let to buy lenders we deal with are:

 • The Mortgage Works